v2sCollections/City-of-Dreams/README.md

 - NPCs will now casually interact with you as you walk near them.
 - Better viewing angles when in first person.
 - V can now pay off NCPD to get rid of your crime status.
-- V can now have drinks at bars around Night City.
 - V can now eat at food vendors around Night City.
 - V can now sit in the chair to get work done at any Ripperdoc.
 - V now has access to more megabuildings at which you can buy new apartments.